 Kendal Parish Church has beautiful interior and scenic surroundings that provide perfect venue for all weddings.

-Some people choose a very traditional ceremony; others like to have their favourite music and a friend reading a much-loved poem.
+Many people like to choose a traditional ceremony,while others prefer their favourite music or a friend reading a much-loved poem.
 For example others invite an orchestra or choir to play and sing!
 We will help you to choose your hymns, music and Bible readings.

-The Parish Church, Holy Trinity, is mostly 18th Century.
+The Parish Church is mostly 18th Century.
 Subsequently the Parish Church has been a place of worship since the 13th Century.
 It is Cumbria’s largest parish church, and one of the largest in England.
-Having five aisles, two each side of the nave.
-A fine western tower, and a peel of ten bells.
+Having five aisles, two each side of the nave, and a peel of ten bells.

 The window above, ‘This is my beloved Son in whom I am well pleased’.
 Removed from All Hallows Church, Fellside in Kendal.

-The building is 140 feet long and 103 feet wide, and the vista through the thirty-two pillars as you enter the Church adds greatly to its charm.
+The building measures 140 feet long and 103 feet wide, and as you enter the Church the views through the thirty-two pillars adds greatly to its charm.
 Furthermore there has been a church here since Saxon times.
 Therefore none of the structure you see today is older than the 13th Century, much of it 15th Century or later.

 Incidentally a fragment of an Anglican cross housed in the 14th century Parr chapel dates from around AD 850, and tapestries, stained glass windows and an exquisite font all make this church a wondrous place to visit.